monasbhar09/AskMe.com/README.md

 User has his own blog page, where he can add new blog posts.
 Every authenticated user can comment on posts made by other users.
 Non-authenticated users can see all blog posts, but cannot add new posts or comment.
 The blogs can be categorized in various tags.

 The application is protected from cross-site scripting using HttpServletRequestWrapper.

+## Requirements:

+JDK 8.
+Maven.
+Database, such as MySQL.
+Web server, such as Apache Tomcat 8.0 (tested only on Tomcat, probably works on other web servers too, maybe requires minor modifications).